 Tulum is not the kind of place that even the most wandering GypsyNesting type will stumble upon by accident.
 It’s not on the way to anywhere.
 But since we found ourselves on the Caribbean coast of Mexico’s Yucatan Peninsula, what’s known as the Riviera Maya, we hopped on a shuttle to the ancient Mayan site.

-We wanted to enjoy both a guided tour and some free time to explore on our own and, since the site is not that large, both could be easily accomplished in one day.
+We wanted to enjoy both a guided tour and some free time to explore on our own and, since the site is not that large, and we saved time by taking a Cancun to Tulum shuttle, both could be easily accomplished in one day.

 Tulum, the Mayan word for fence or wall, is a walled city that dates back around eight hundred years and served as a sacred site as well as a sea port.